 DSS is the campus department designated by SouthArk to determine and provide access to SouthArk classes, programs, and activities for students with disabilities.
 The department of Disability Support Services leads the campus community in its commitments to recognize disability as a valued aspect of diversity.
 Through a collaborative process including students, faculty, and staff, we will create an inclusive educational environment for students either through a reasonable accommodation or by redesigning aspects of a college program or campus life experience.

-Disability Support Services serves as the central campus resource for students with disabilities covered by Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990.
+Disability Support Services serves as the central campus resource for students with disabilities covered by Section 504 of the Rehabilitation Act of 1973 and Americans with Disabilities Act of 2008.
 SouthArk students who seek reasonable accommodations for their disabilities must first register and provide documentation to the department of DSS that meets its approved criteria.
 The Director of Disability Support Services will determine what reasonable accommodations are consistent with each student’s disability and advise academic units regarding those accommodations.

 More about the ADA: http://www.ada.gov/

 The mission of the DSS is to create an accessible, inclusive, sustainable learning environment, where disability is recognized as an aspect of diversity that is integral to the campus community and to society.
 Through collaboration and support of the entire campus community, we will strive for equal educational opportunities for individuals with disabilities.

 Human variation is natural and vital in the development of dynamic communities.

 Disability is a social/political concept that includes people with a variety of conditions who share common experiences.